Out-Law Guide | 15 Apr 2021 | 3:32 pm | 4 min. read

 The SAO must perform the main duty throughout the period of their responsibility.
 It is not something that they can merely give attention to at the end of a year.

 The SAO obligations apply in respect of corporation tax, VAT, PAYE, insurance premium tax SDLT, SDRT, petroleum revenue tax, customs duties, excise duties including air passenger duty and bank levy.
 Note that they do not apply in relation to national insurance contributions.

-A penalty will be chargeable on a qualifying company if it fails to notify the name of its SAO within certain timescales.
+A penalty may be charged on a qualifying company if it fails to notify the name of its SAO within certain timescales.